Prabu Siliwangi: Animal associations

 Traditions associated King Siliwangi with the mythical tiger and sometimes the black and white leopard, as his guard.
 According to legends after the Sultanates of Cirebon and Banten sacked the capital of Pakuan Pajajaran, the king refused to convert to Islam, yet he also refused to fight the invading Muslim forces, since the Sultan of Cirebon was his kin.
 Tradition tells that after the fall of Pakuan, the last king of Sunda, accompanied by his faithful followers, retreated to Mount Salak located south of the capital to avoid further bloodshed.
 Then the king is ngahyang (he disappeared) to become a hyang or spirit.
 He turned into a mythical beast, the sacred tiger.
 Tradition mentioned that the King disappeared in the Sancang forest, near the southern sea far south in Garut Regency.

 By the 17th century, the city of Pakuan Pajajaran had been reclaimed by tropical rainforest, and infested by tiger.
 The first Dutch expedition into inland West Java was led in 1687 by Pieter Scipio van Oostende.
 He led his team to explore deep south from Batavia into the remnant of Pakuan and ended on Wijnkoopsbaai (present-day Palabuhanratu).
 One of the members of his expedition team was mauled by a tiger in the area, two days earlier.
 Scipio learned from Lieutenant Tanuwijaya's men from Sumedang that the ruins were the remnants of the Pakuan or Pajajaran kingdom.

 On 23 December 1687, Governor-General Joanes Camphuijs wrote a report; "that the hilted palace and the special exalted silver tablets of the Javanese King of Pajajaran, guarded by a large number of tigers."
 The report on the tiger sightings also comes from the residents of Kedung Halang and Parung Angsana who accompanied Scipio on this expedition.
 Perhaps this was the source of the popular belief that the Pajajaran king, nobles, and guards were transformed into mythical tigers.

-Notabene historic characters
+Notable historical characters

 The compiled legends of King Siliwangi do not always correspond with historical facts and records, since some events are vague and do not correspond to the lifetime of the historic Sri Baduga Maharaja.
 For example, the fall of Pajajaran occurs in later times, during the reign of later Sunda kings, the great-great-grandson of Sri Baduga.
 Some legends seem to simply identify the series of last Sunda kings as Siliwangi.
 However, these legends try to explain the historical events of the Sunda kingdom and its relationship with the Sultanates of Cirebon and Banten.